katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

-## Descriptions of data analysis files
+## Descriptions of R scripts containing data analysis files

+#### Experiment1.R
-#### Experiment 1
+##### Experiment 1
-An experiment looking at the feeding behaviour of mated males compared with the feeding behaviour of mated females over the course of 2 days when given the choice of 4x altered P:C ratios.
+This script contains data analysis and data visualisation of experiment 1.
+Experiment 1 shows the feeding behaviour of mated male flies compared with the feeding behaviour of mated female flies.
+Data was collected over the course of 2 days, and all flies were given the choice of 4x altered P:C ratios in a choice "patch preference assay" (Churchill et al).
-This experiment also looks into diet choice of where females chose to lay the eggs.
+This experiment also shows data analysis of divergent dietary choice of where female flies chose to lay thier eggs.

 #### Experiment 2a
 An experiment looking at the feeding behaviour of mated females compared with the feeding behaviour of virgin females over the course of 3 days, when given the choice of 4x altered P:C ratios.